-Not that there aren’t concerns as preseason wraps.
+Not that there aren't concerns as preseason wraps.
 Injuries have taken a toll on the offensive line, at tight end, and at defensive end.
 Mularkey on Thursday was asked if he was concerned about cornerback depth.
-Always candid, he said he wasn’t as concerned there as other positions, and with tight end Zach Miller out, and ends Austen Lane and George Selvie out, too, those areas are thinner than you'd like entering the season.
+Always candid, he said he wasn't as concerned there as other positions, and with tight end Zach Miller out, and ends Austen Lane and George Selvie out, too, those areas are thinner than you'd like entering the season.

 But no team is perfect entering the season, and we didn't expect this Jaguars team to be, either.
 But it is fair to expect progress, and progress was made this preseason.

 The defense struggled against the Ravens last week, and there have been ups and downs, but this was a fast, aggressive defense last season and once linebacker Daryl Smith returns to the lineup for the opener – and there's no reason to believe he won't – there's little reason to believe it won't be fast and aggressive again.

 Mularkey during the team's kickoff luncheon talked a lot about being proud of this team, and about being excited about what's ahead.
 That's what he's supposed to say at such an event, but that excitement is more than Podium Speak.
 There's a tangible energy around this team that defies the national expectations.

 "We're champing at the bit right now," Gabbert said.

 For a day on Friday, that excitement will be put on hold.
 Because on Friday, Smith and Mularkey must trim from 75 players to 53, which means releasing players who have worked hard and who are deserving and who Mularkey and Smith would very much like to keep.

 This year, considering how well the Jaguars backups played in three of four preseason games, it also will mean releasing good players, guys who could contribute.